Portadown railway station: Link to Armagh City

 There is a possibility of re-opening of the line from Portadown to Armagh railway station.
 Government Minister for the Department for Regional Development, Danny Kennedy MLA indicates railway restoration plans.

 The Armagh railway line has been listed in proposed plans to reopen the line.

+In December 2025, the Portadown to Armagh line was included in the Rail Project Prioritisation Strategy as one of the projects to be progressed.
+In June 2026, Infrastructure Minister Liz Kimmins stated that Department for Infrastructure officials were working closely with Translink to progress the business cases for the line, subject to budget availability.

 All-Island Rail Review

-The all-island rail review draft suggested that Portadown once again become a major interchange between the current Dublin-Belfast Main line, proposed lines such as the single tracked Mullingar-Portadown Line via Armagh, Monaghan, Clones, and Cavan and the dual tracked Derry~Londonderry-Portadown Line via Dungannon, Omagh and Strabane.
+The all-island rail review suggested that Portadown once again become a major interchange between the current Dublin-Belfast Main line, proposed lines such as the single tracked Mullingar-Portadown Line via Armagh, Monaghan, Clones, and Cavan and the dual tracked Derry~Londonderry-Portadown Line via Dungannon, Omagh and Strabane.
 Portadown would also become an inland freight terminal serving connections to Rosslare Europort, Dublin Port and Larne Harbour.

 The All-Island Rail Review draft also includes 29 other recommendations for railways across the Island of Ireland and it is said that it will take at least 25 years to complete.
 It would cost in the range of €36.8bn/£30.7bn (as of 2023) and be split between both regions.
 75% by the Republic of Ireland and 25% by Northern Ireland.

-No plans as of May 2024, have gone about implementing this review.
+In December 2025, a Rail Project Prioritisation Strategy was published setting out how the recommendations of the review should be sequenced.
+It identified projects including Portadown to Armagh and Portadown to Derry for progression.